 Douglas Brodie is the lead manager on the trust and its open-ended equivalent Global Discovery.
 He is supported by two deputy managers - Svetlana Viteva and Luke Ward - and four further analysts.
 Collectively, they make up the global discovery team within Baillie Gifford.
-Some more biographical details are provided on page 31.
+Some more biographical details are provided on page 33.

-The wider firm had £235bn of AUM at 31 March 2023 and the global discovery team was managing £3.2bn of that.
+The wider firm had £235bn of assets under management at 31 March 2023 and the global discovery team was managing £3.2bn of that.